 Carbon dioxide (CO2) is the major waste product of aerobic respiration.
 Too much or too little CO2 in the blood can lead to serious consequences.
-This article will consider CO2 transport in the blood, its role in maintaining blood pH and also what can happen when CO2 is impaired.
+This article will consider CO2 transport in the blood, its role in maintaining blood pH and conclude by discussing its clinical relevance.

 Carbon Dioxide in the Blood